How to save money (and the planet) by buying secondhand, without experiencing buyer's regret

 While buying from an individual may get you a bargain, particularly if you know and trust the seller, maybe through a cycling club, for example, it can come with risks.

-“Some people prefer to sell direct or via a peer to peer marketplace to get maximum value, alternatively there is a significant demand for a third party seller like ourselves which removes a lot of hassle but comes at additional cost,” says Hobbs.
+“Some people prefer to sell direct or via a peer-to-peer marketplace to get maximum value, alternatively there is a significant demand for a third-party seller like ourselves which removes a lot of hassle but comes at additional cost,” says Hobbs.

 There’s also the risk of buying a fake, as with this Cervélo RCA sent for sale to The Pro’s Closet in Colorado.
-Since the bike went to a third-party seller, its authenticity was spotted, but that may not have been the case via an individual sale.
+Since the bike went to a third-party seller, its lack of authenticity was spotted, but that may not have been the case via an individual sale.

 The bottom line: should you buy second hand?